Lawyers in Trump's civil fraud trial are ordered to clam up about judge's communications with staff

 "The First Amendment right of defendants and their attorneys to comment on my staff is far and away outweighed by the need to protect them from threats and physical harm," wrote Engoron.
 He said his office has gotten "hundreds of harassing and threatening phone calls, voice mails, emails, letters and packages” during the trial.

+In response, a spokesperson for Trump lawyer Alina Habba called the case “an attempt to silence the left’s top political opponent.”

+“There should be no doubt at this point that politics is now permeating our courts,” the spokesperson, Erica Knight, wrote in a statement.
+She warned of “a dangerous precedent which diminishes the integrity of the judicial system.”

-There was no immediate comment from Trump's attorneys on the written order.
-It echoed the judge's comments in court, when Trump attorney Christopher Kise recapped complaints that the defense team has raised for over a week about the clerk's notes to the judge during testimony.
+Hours earlier, Trump attorney Christopher Kise had recapped complaints that the defense team has raised for over a week about the clerk's notes to the judge during testimony.

 The contents of the notes have not been disclosed.
-But Trump's lawyers say the messages are more frequent when the defense is questioning witnesses, and the attorneys suggest the notes are tilting the process against the ex-president and current Republican front-runner's case.
+But Trump's lawyers say the messages are more frequent when the defense is questioning witnesses, and the attorneys suggest the notes are tilting the process against their case.

 Greenfield ran for a judgeship as a Democrat.
 Engoron also is a Democrat.